-Ladies, you’re probably aware that you need more nutrients—calories, protein, vitamins, and minerals—while pregnant or breastfeeding.
-But did you know that minerals are vital in this time (which include electrolytes).
+You’re probably aware that you need more nutrients—calories, protein, vitamins, and minerals—while pregnant or breastfeeding.
+But did you know that electrolytes are especially vital in this time?

-Sodium in particular is super important during this critical time.
+In particular, sodium is super important.
 When you restrict sodium in pregnant or nursing women, it has some potentially dire consequences for both mother and child.
 I’m talking about low birth weights, decreased milk production, high blood pressure, impaired cognitive development, and other complications.

 This is counter to conventional wisdom, which advises pregnant and nursing women to eat low sodium diets.
-This is wrapped up in the “low sodium is good for your heart” BS that we’ve debunked elsewhere.
+This is wrapped up in the “low sodium is good for your heart” B.S. that we’ve debunked before.

 Keep reading.
 I think you’ll learn something useful.